rajatgirotra/study/blockchain/0_README.txt

 1) The txid of the previous tx.
 2) The number in the output of that previous tx that is being referenced.
 3) His own public key (part of ScriptSig)
-4) A digital signature (produced by ECDSA signature over a hash of a simplified version of the previous tx)
+4) A digital signature (part of scriptSig, produced by ECDSA signature over a hash of a simplified version of the previous tx)

 Verification:
 To verify that inputs in a tx are authorized to collect the values of referenced outputs, Bitcoin uses a custom scripting system.
 The Input's scriptSig and the referenced output's scriptPubKey are evaluated (in that order), with scriptPubKey using the values left on the stack by scriptSg.
 The input is authorized if scriptPubKey returns true.
 Through the scripting system, the sender can create very complex conditions that people have to meet in order to claim the output's value.
 For example, it's possible to create an output that can be claimed by anyone without any authorization.
 It's also possible to require that an input be signed by ten different keys, or be redeemable with a password instead of a key.